sudobeans/mindustry-image-generator/README.md

 ------

-I don't have very much experience in web development, so a lot of my code may be in poor style.
-Much of it was copied from the [openCV tutorials](https://docs.opencv.org/3.4/d5/d10/tutorial_js_root.html) and [W3Schools](https://www.w3schools.com/default.asp).
+Due to my limited experience with web development, much of this code is based on code from the [openCV tutorials](https://docs.opencv.org/3.4/d5/d10/tutorial_js_root.html) and [W3Schools](https://www.w3schools.com/default.asp).